eVAL-Agency/net-diag/README.md

 * --net: Single network to scan, in CIDR notation
 * --config: Configuration file to use for this scan
 * --community: SNMP community string (default: public)
-* --format: Output format, either "json", "csv", or "suitecrm" (default: json)
+* --format: Output format, either "json", "csv", "suitecrm", or "grist" (default: json)
 * --debug: Include to print debug information on stderr
+* --grist-url: URL of the Grist instance
+* --grist-account: Account token for destination account
 * --crm-url: URL of the SuiteCRM instance
 * --crm-client-id: Client ID for the SuiteCRM instance
 * --crm-client-secret: Client secret for the SuiteCRM instance